Installation¶

 # Install several at once

-bash install-plugin.sh screenshots profiler console
+bash install-plugin.sh screenshots console

 # Pipe directly from GitHub

-curl -sSf https://raw.githubusercontent.com/Kyonru/feather/main/scripts/install-plugin.sh | bash -s -- screenshots profiler
+curl -sSf https://raw.githubusercontent.com/Kyonru/feather/main/scripts/install-plugin.sh | bash -s -- screenshots console

 Run without arguments to see the full list of available plugins: